wlund-pivotal/reqres-files/README.md

 #  Launching SCDF in local mode using docker-compose:
-## Overivew of ReqRes Pipeline
+## Overview of ReqRes Pipeline
 ![Pipeline & Binders](https://github.com/wlund-pivotal/reqres-files/blob/master/rabbit-kafka-binder.png)
 There are times when an asynchronous data pipeline needs to act as if its synchronous.
-In this use case we leverage a configuation that allows the client to wait on the pipeline to finish the processing and return the response as if it were a standard http request/response scenario.
+In this use case we leverage a configuration that allows the client to wait on the pipeline to finish the processing and return the response as if it were a standard http request/response scenario.
 It still runs on the asynchronous architecture of the message bus leveraging SCDF's binders.

-There are two ways to work with SCDF in local mode; 1) launch the app-starters as individual spring boot apps and 2) run a local scdf docker-compose.yml env.
+There are two ways to work with SCDF in local mode; 1) launch the app-starters as individual spring boot apps, which requires manually launching the message bus like RabbitMQ in these examples or 2) run a local scdf docker-compose.yml env.
 We will focus on the latter because we believe its simpler and its well documented in the SCDF docs.
 For that see [Local Machine: Docker Compose](https://dataflow.spring.io/docs/installation/local/docker/) for details on starting scdf with docker-compose.
 For this example we've been using
 ```bash
 DATAFLOW_VERSION=2.4.2.RELEASE SKIPPER_VERSION=2.3.2.RELEASE docker-compose -f ./docker-compose.yml -f ./docker-compose-rabbitmq.yml -f ./docker-compose-postgres.yml up